syedmohiuddinzia/ImagesAI/README.md

 # ImagesAI
-This python script will amend the given images.
+This python script will amend the given imagesusin DALLE2